 Location Where Your Child Custody Case Was Decided Will Matter

 When a parent moves out of the country with a minor child, this act is often described as international relocation.
 In most child custody cases involving an international relocation, the parent seeking a remedy may need to file a petition in the court that originally decided the child custody case.
-However, other courts in Texas or elsewhere in the U.S. also may have jurisdiction, and your Dallas international child custody lawyer can help you to determine where and how to file a petition if you are eligible to do so.
+However, other courts in Texas or elsewhere in the U.S. also may have jurisdiction, and your Dallas international child custody lawyer can help you determine where and how to file a petition if you are eligible to do so.

 Language of Your Joint Conservatorship and Parenting Plan Will Matter